Camberley Kate: Final years and legacy

 In a 1975 interview, Ward explained that whenever one of her dogs died she had previously taken in another one, but at the age of 80 she could no longer do this.
 At this point she had 24 dogs.

 As her health deteriorated and she suffered a number of strokes, Ward moved to the nearby Kingsclear residential home.
 Ward had set up a trust fund to ensure her dogs could continue to be looked after once she died.
 At this point she had seven remaining dogs, which were put into kennels.
-She died on 4 August 1979.
+She died on 4 August 1979 and was buried in the churchyard of St Michael's church in Camberley.